gawdam/gods-classification/README.md

 The classification is done by a 3-layer CNN model, which takes an RGB image as an input.

+## Background

+This project is a spinoff of a conversation with a foreigner that I had in Rishikesh, where he pointed at an idol and asked me which god it was.
+I didn't know.
+We discussed on how it'd be nice if there was an app where you could scan idols and identify the god.

+At this point, I wanted to experiment with a few CNN techniques and at the same time do something novel, so I decided to take my shot at this problem statement

 ## Data Collection